RazvanBerbece/COMP3011/Documentation/Design/Payment/PayPal/README.md

-# PayPal Payment Service Background Researc
+# PayPal Payment Service Background Research

 ## Description of service
 PayPal is an online payment service that allows users to pay for online or physical goods without using an actual credit/debit card or any financial detail.
 The PayPal account balance comes from either funding the account with money using a credit/debit card, bank transfers or transfers from other accounts.
 PayPal is also known to be very secure, fast, and flexible when it comes to ways of funding the account.